yjthu/obaDIA/README.md

 -spe hsa \
 -thread 40

-# then, an all-in-one workflow script named OneStep.sh will be generated in the output dirctory
+# then, an all-in-one workflow script named 'OneStep.sh' will be generated in the output dirctory
 # run this workflow
 sh $out/OneStep.sh >$out/OneStep.sh.o 2>&1
 ```